a-dma/a-dma.github.io/aboutsite.md

 on the surface of a Klein bottle, you could just draw straight through the self intersection.
 Hopefully I don't have to explain you why this is not possible in the real world.
 So how do Klein bottles not self-intersect?
-Well, the truth is that, as always, mathematician cheat.
+Well, the truth is that, as always, mathematicians cheat.
 A Klein bottle is really a four-dimensional shape that can not exist in our world with just three dimensions.
 By moving the offending piece into a fourth dimension you would be able to simply go through